What is Bevespi Aerosphere and how is it used?

 (glycopyrrolate and formoterol fumarate) inhalation aerosol, for oral inhalation use

 What is BEVESPI AEROSPHERE?

-BEVESPI AEROSPHERE combines an anticholinergic, glycopyrrolate, and a LABA medicine, formoterol fumarate.
+BEVESPI AEROSPHERE combines an anticholinergic, glycopyrrolate, and a long-acting beta2-adrenergic agonist (LABA) medicine, formoterol fumarate.

 - Anticholinergic and LABA medicines help the muscles around the airways in your lungs stay relaxed to prevent symptoms such as wheezing, cough, chest tightness, and shortness of breath.
 These symptoms can happen when the muscles around the airways tighten.
 This makes it hard to breathe.

 - BEVESPI AEROSPHERE is a prescription medicine used to treat COPD.
 COPD is a chronic lung disease that includes chronic bronchitis, emphysema, or both.

 - BEVESPI AEROSPHERE is used long term as 2 inhalations, 2 times each day in the morning and in the evening, to improve symptoms of COPD for better breathing.